 One of the design challenges on the website was “Preserving the Present for the Future”.
 This is something that I really believe in and it’s just as important as preserving the past.
 Wouldn’t it be great to have a photo of your grandparent’s kitchen?
 Well, have you made sure there is a photo of your kitchen for your grandchildren?

-Outside of client work, my latest projects are:
+Outside of client work, my current projects include: